The Saloon is dark, dank, wooden, narrow, and potentially dangerous. Stepping inside is like entering an abandoned mineshaft.

 Bailey’s next mistake was to let the bartender know that she was there to meet a first date from Match.com.
 And for strike three, she ignored the cash-only sign and handed the bartender a credit card.

 The bartender rolls her eyes and shakes her head at the blatant spectacle this woman is making of herself.
 “Match.com” the bartender says with exasperation and another roll of the eyes as she passes by the two travelers with more napkins for their beers, drawing them, and me, into the world of frustration this Jan Smithers lookalike has just visited upon her.

 So I run.
-I run like Cinderella in drag with two bad knees, until I reach Market St, the very block where 12 hours earlier I had been making deliveries to the office buildings at my day job and 12 hours later I’ll be doing it again.
+I run like Cinderella in drag with two bad knees, until I reach Market St, the very block where 12 hours earlier I had been double-parking a diesel truck and making deliveries to the office buildings at my day job, and 12 hours later I’ll be doing it again.